-10.3 Configuration Information API

-The Configuration Information API is used by the RTC Media Session Handler to acquire the configuration information such as ICE candidates from the RTC AF.
-It is specified to relay the identical ProvisionedConfiguration resource from the RTC AF using the Configuration procedure, if requested by the Provisioning information.
-The resource structure and the data model are specified in clause 9.x of TS 26.510 [3].

-Editor’s Note: Context of this configuration information API should be included in clause 9.x of TS 26.510.

-10.4 Dynamic Policies API
+10.3 Dynamic Policy API

-The Dynamic Policy API allows both the MSH and the trusted ICE or WebRTC Signalling Function AS to request a specific QoS and charging policy to be applied to the data flows of an RTC session.
+The Dynamic Policy API allows the RTC Media Session Handler and the ICE Function of the RTC AS or the WebRTC Signalling Function of the RTC AS to request a specific QoS and charging policy to be applied to the data flows of an RTC session.

+The relevant procedures are specified in clause 5.3.3 of TS 26.510 [3]

 The resource structure and the data model are specified in clause 9.3 of TS 26.510 [3].

-[When the Dynamic Policy is used for QoS Flow management, the qoSSpecification object shall be present and its type shall be set to RTCQoSSpecification, as specified in Table xx of TS 26.510.]

-10.5 Network Assistance API
+10.4 Network Assistance API